ruby-rdf/rdf-bert/README.md

 ### Triple patterns

-RDF triple patterns are serialized on the wire in the same way as are triples (see above), the only difference being that `nil`, represented in BERT as the `t[:bert, :nil]` tuple, is an allowed value in place of any of the list terms:
+RDF triple patterns are serialized on the wire in the same way as are triples, the only difference being that `nil`, represented in BERT as the `t[:bert, :nil]` tuple, is an allowed value in place of any of the list terms and is used to represent a wildcard matching any RDF value:

     RDF::BERT.serialize([nil, RDF.type, nil])
     #=> [nil, "<http://www.w3.org/1999/02/22-rdf-syntax-ns#type>", nil]